fishinwind/workshop/rst/Classes/class-11.rst

         print (name, seq, plus, qual)
         print # add a new-line

-izip *zips* iterables together and here, we zip for iterables together that happen to be the same file handle.
+izip *zips* iterables together and here, we zip 4 iterables together that happen to be the same file handle.

 parsing a fastq with enumeration